jweissman/orsino/docs/mm.md

 - **Earth Affinity** (Resistant to bludgeoning damage.
 Immune to stun effects.)<br/>50% resistance to Bludgeoning, Immunity to Stun, 100% vulnerability to Lightning<br/>

 ###  Earth Elemental
-_Earth Elemental is a Wandering Elemental from the plane of earth, 482 years old.
-They are of slim build with dark hair, dark eyes and an unreadable disposition._
+_Earth Elemental is a Wandering Elemental from the plane of earth, 454 years old.
+They are of bulky build with sleek hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|